 We are the world's largest industrial auctioneer, selling more equipment to on-site and online bidders than any other company in the world.
-At December 31, 2009, we operated from over 110 locations in more than 25 countries, including 40 auction sites worldwide.
+At December 31, 2010, we operated from over 110 locations in more than 25 countries, including 43 auction sites worldwide.
+Our purpose is to create compelling business solutions that enable the world's builders to easily and confidently exchange equipment.
 We sell, through unreserved public auctions, a broad range of used and unused industrial assets, including equipment, trucks and other assets utilized in the construction, transportation, agricultural, material handling, mining, forestry, petroleum and marine industries.
-Our purpose is to use unreserved auctions to create a global marketplace for our customers.

 Gross auction proceeds represent the total proceeds from all items sold at our auctions.
-Our gross auction proceeds were \$3.49 billion for the year ended December 31, 2009, which was 2% lower than in 2008.
-Gross auction proceeds growth in Canada and the Middle East was offset by a decrease in the United States and Europe.
-Excluding the United States market, gross auction proceeds increased by 10% in local currency in 2009 compared to 2008.
+Our gross auction proceeds were \$3.3 billion for the year ended December 31, 2010, which was 6% lower than in 2009.
+Gross auction proceeds decreased in the United States, Canada and Europe.
 We believe that we sell more used equipment than any other company in the world and that our annual gross auction proceeds are far greater than any of our auction competitors.
 Consignment volumes at our auctions are affected by a number of factors, including regular fleet upgrades and reconfigurations, financial pressure, retirements, and inventory reductions, as well as by the timing of the completion of major construction and other projects.